nuitrcs/pythonworkshops/dataanalysis/PITCHME.md

 Arrays can be multi-dimensional, but can only have one type of data (usually numeric)

+Great for numerical matrices, like sensor data or image processing

 ---

 NumPy doesn't have a concept of a data set